DaveTheMonitor/Survival-Rebalance/Dev Build/v0.1.0/README.md

+# DON'T USE THIS BUILD

+I was an idiot and left in the player damage every tier update.
+There should be a new dev build releasing soon.

 # Survival Balance Development Build

 This is a development build of Survival Rebalance.
 That means that some features may be unoptimized, may be removed, or just may not work at all.